 There are benchmark reports in Google Analytics, but they don’t provide details on known competitors.
 Generally, you will need to look elsewhere if you want to monitor competitors.

 Good question.
 The key is to focus on long term goals, and then translate them to short term activities.
-The further I get into building my business (and travel, which I have done full time since 2015) is to plan for periods of extreme productivity and use these times to produce assets.
+The further I get into building my business and Jeffalytics (and travel, which I have done full time since 2015) is to plan for periods of extreme productivity and use these times to produce assets.
 Then use the rest of your time to plan for the future, research, and build a team to execute.

 The biggest productivity gain I have had in business is to hire smart team members who can build upon the foundation I put in place.
 The team is the secret to it all!